 People use personal trainers to assist them reach their individual health and fitness goals.
 A personal trainer will tailor an exercise program to meet your goals and personal health needs, teach you the best way to exercise and motivate yourself.

 Good places to start looking for a personal trainer include local gyms, health centres or fitness centres.
 When you're at the gym, watch trainers with their clients and see how they interact.
 Make a note of trainers who get along with their clients and seem fully involved in their workouts.
-Ask friends and workmates for word of mouth recommendations or check Fitness Australia's website for a fitness provider in your area.
+Ask friends and workmates for word of mouth recommendations or check Fitness Australia's directory of registered exercise professionals for a fitness provider in your area.

 Role of a personal trainer

 A personal trainer should have relevant qualifications and be registered with a recognised industry association such as Fitness Australia.
-A personal trainer's job is to work with your health professionals, discuss your goals, assess your fitness level, design a program for you and help keep you motivated.
+A personal trainer's job is to work with your health and allied health professionals, discuss your goals, assess your fitness level, design a program for you and help keep you motivated.

 A personal trainer can: